HazelCunuder/notes/dev-front/week-6/day-22.md

 3. **Client-Side Rendering:** All subsequent interactions (navigating to other "pages," clicking buttons, submitting forms) are handled by Angular's JavaScript, which dynamically modifies the DOM.
 The browser **does not make full requests** to the server to get new HTML pages.
 4. **Backend API (RESTful):** To get or submit data, the SPA communicates with a server via API requests (often RESTful) that return data (generally in JSON format) rather than complete HTML pages.
 Angular provides the `HttpClient` module to facilitate these requests.
 5. **Performance and User Experience:** SPAs offer a smoother and faster user experience, as "page" loading times are almost instantaneous after the initial load.

+## `@Component` decorator

+- Marks a class as an angular component.
+- Provides config metadata that determines how it's used and processed like:
+  - selector: HTML tag name for the component
+  - templateURL: HTML displayed by component
+  - styleURLS: CSS to make component look good

+In short, the `@Component` decorator glues, the logic, look and style of the component.